vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 * Glassbergs can be entered or carried into auctions if the underlying TIF is supported.

-* Glassbergs can trade in the auction uncrossing up to their current size as for any other transaxction that would cause a trade.
+* Glassbergs can trade in the auction uncrossing up to their current `displayed quanitity` as for any other transaxction that would cause a trade with a glassberg order.

-* Glassbergs are refreshed after an auction uncrossing if they traded away, according to the same rules for the refresh policy as for normal execution.
+* Glassbergs are refreshed after an auction uncrossing if they traded to below their `minimum peak size`, according to the same rules as for normal execution.

 #### APIs